IoanaVas/skillTree/README.md

 ## Concurrency

-On `concurrency` branch it is shown how two processes are running together, but not at the same time, in one thread with the help of the evnt loop.
+On `concurrency` branch it is shown how two processes are running together, but not at the same time, in one thread with the help of the event loop.

 ## Web Workers and Threads
 Concurrency of multiple threads can be shown, in JS, with the help of Web Workers.